Foundation Models in Medical Imaging: A Review and Outlook: Introduction

 \section{Introduction}

-Medical image analysis plays a crucial role in modern healthcare, with techniques such as X-ray, MRI, and microscopic analysis of tissue samples providing essential insights for diagnosis, treatment planning, and disease monitoring.
-However, a significant challenge in this field is the scarcity of labeled data, which is often expensive and time-consuming to obtain due to privacy concerns, the need for expert annotation, and the complexity of acquiring high-quality labels.
-Traditional supervised learning methods, which rely heavily on large amounts of manually annotated data, struggle to perform effectively in such settings.
+Medical image analysis plays a crucial role in modern healthcare, with techniques such as X-ray, magnetic resonance imaging, and microscopic tissue analysis providing essential insights for diagnosis, treatment planning, and disease monitoring.
+A persistent challenge in this field is the scarcity of labeled data, which is expensive and time-consuming to obtain due to privacy concerns, expert annotation requirements, and the complexity of acquiring high-quality labels.
+Traditional supervised learning methods, which rely heavily on large annotated datasets, often struggle under these constraints.